 Combining \cref{eq:E_cons_wind,eq:M_cons_wind} gives a first-order ordinary differential equation for $v(r)$

 whose solution is

-$\sqrt{v (1-v^2)}$ is a concave function, with a maximum at $v=1/\sqrt{3}$, that must decrease as $r$ increases, so depending on the boundary conditions there are two possible solutions.
+The function $\sqrt{v (1-v^2)}$ is concave with a maximum at $v=1/\sqrt{3}$.
+This function must decrease as $r$ increases, so depending on the boundary conditions there are two possible solutions.
 If $v < 1/\sqrt{3}$, the fluid decelerates as $r$ increases and, at large $r$, $v(r) \propto r^{-2}$.
 If $v > 1/\sqrt{3}$ the fluid accelerates as $r$ increases and, at large $r$, $\gamma(r) \propto r$ --- i.e., $1-v(r) \propto 1/r^2$.
-From \cref{eq:n_cons_wind,eq:E_cons_wind}, the former implies constant density and pressure at $r \rightarrow \infty$ and it is hence unphysical in the absence of external pressure; whereas the latter implies $n(r) \propto r^{-2}$ at large $r$ and no pressure at $r \rightarrow \infty$.
+From \cref{eq:n_cons_wind,eq:E_cons_wind}, the former implies constant density and pressure at $r \rightarrow \infty$ and it is hence unphysical in the absence of external pressure, whereas the latter implies $n(r) \propto r^{-2}$ at large $r$ and no pressure at $r \rightarrow \infty$.
 This corresponds to the wind outflow described in the main text.
-In the wind outflow, the bulk velocity quickly approaches $c$, individual neutrinos move radially, and the arguments that make bursts increase the duration of the supernova neutrino signal do not apply as described in the main text.
+In the wind outflow, the bulk velocity quickly approaches $c$, individual neutrinos move radially, and the arguments that make $\nu$SI burst outflows increase the duration of the supernova neutrino signal do not apply, as described in the main text.

 Supplemental~\Cref{fig:outflows} shows the density and velocity profiles for both outflow cases.
 The wind outflow is the only physical steady-state outflow, requires $v > 1/\sqrt{3}$ everywhere, and cannot be continued down to $r=0$ where \cref{eq:sonic} has no solution.
 Hence, it requires a boundary condition at finite $r$ with $v > 1/\sqrt{3}$.
 For supernova neutrinos, this condition must be set at the PNS, where neutrino production and scattering with baryons modify \Cref{eq:EM_cons,eq:n_cons_1}.
 To gain insight, below we investigate the outflow close to the edge of the PNS in a simplified model.
-More detailed investigation beyond the scope of this work is needed to fully understand the problem.
+More detailed investigation, beyond the scope of this work, is needed to fully understand the problem.

 As a first approximation to the physics close to the edge of the PNS, we allow for momentum transfer between the neutrino fluid and the baryons.
 We model this by introducing a bulk neutrino momentum loss with a rate inversely proportional to the time between neutrino-nucleon collisions, i.e., the neutrino-nucleon mean free path $\lambda_{\nu N}$.
 We set the net energy transfer between the neutrinos and baryons to zero, in keeping with the steady state assumption.
 (The technical assumption is that the net neutrino heating or cooling of the baryons in the layer of interest is negligible compared to the neutrino luminosity.
 This assumption will be violated in the deep interior of the PNS, but it is a reasonable first approximation in the outer layers since they have a small fraction of the overall heat capacity.)
 This modifies \cref{eq:EM_cons} as